HaroldF415/amazon_clone_001/team_logs/JN.md

 ### 02/28/23

 Refactored the jsx for the NavBar component, attempting to follow the layout of the original Amazon site.
 I left out some elements that we may not use in our mock project that may have been on the original Amazon page.
 Will section the navbar into two sections: the nav-belt and the nav-bottom-belt.
 Began updating the style of the nav-belt.

+### 02/28/23
+Styled the dropdown menu for the search bar.